swrp/Track-Mountaineer/README.md

 * Make a graphical representation of the data.

 ## Misuser stories
-As a **misuser**, I want to **sniff the traffic between the wearable device and the mobile application** so I can **send different values to the application/perform a man-in-the-middle attack**.

-**Mitigations:**
-* Encrypt the Bluetooth channel, so that the adversary cannot figure out the BLE packets.
-* The channel should operate using SSL/TLS with certificate verification

 As a **malicious user**, I want to **falsify the stored data (pressure and temperature) on the mobile phone** so I can **change the graphical plot the stored pressure and temperature data**.